ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ##### 10.1.1.7 Invalidate All Caches from Context

-To clear the entire cache table, the `invalidateAll` method can be used.
-The method does not take any arguments.
+To clear the entire cache table, you can use the `invalidateAll` method.
+This method does not take any arguments.
 An error will be returned if the cache table cannot be cleared.

 ###### Example: Invalidate All Caches from Context